krontech/chronos-examples/README.md

 To find the IP address:
 If connecting via ethernet: On the camera's touchscreen, enter the Util menu and select the Network tab.
 The IP address is listed in the Network Status box at the bottom of the screen, on the 2nd line, just after "inet addr:".
 It should be a string of four numbers, such as 192.168.1.123.
 If connecting to the computer via the mini-USB or micro-USB port on the side of the camera, the IP address is 192.168.12.1.

+The python bindings and camera control software for the Chronos High Speed Cameras can be found in the pychronos repository: https://github.com/krontech/pychronos/